mspencedm/Software-Dev-DnD/Sessions/Session 3/Session3.md

 Outside of this cave there is going to be food planted and animals hanging as food storage etc. Clearly going to look like a community has been developing here, but a hidden one.

 After some wandering, players will be able to find the cave that leads to The Apostates from the Cult of Obscurans.

+##### Note

+The rest of the session should take place at the Cliffwood Bluffs where the rest of the notes of how things go in this area play out.
+Outside of this area, session notes remain here.